 Transportation Tomorrow Today Forum

-Mela Bush is the Lead Community Organizer for the Greater Four Corners Action Coalition.
-Primarily she works to promote Transportation Justice in environmental justice communities.
-In 7 years she has succeeded in increasing access to public transit by coordinating the community process to build 4 new train stations on a line previously scheduled to be shut down.
-She mobilizes residents and riders to stand up for fair and equitable transportation.
-She also served as the Program Coordinator for On the Move: Greater Boston's Transportation Justice Coalition.
-Currently she serves on the Rail Users Network Board of Directors advocating for equitable rail service in North America.
-Additionally, Mela helps coordinate the activities of the Fairmount/Indigo Coalition.
+Ms. Mela Miles, Lead Community Organizer at Greater Four Corners Action Coalition.
+Ms. Miles is also the Program Coordinator for On the Move: Greater Boston's Transportation Justice Coalition.
+Currently she serves on the Rail Users Network Board of Directors advocating for equitable rail service in North America and helps coordinate the activities of the Fairmount/Indigo Coalition.

 The canvas is open for maglev, kinetic energy, solar roadways, electric vehicles of all sorts, and more.
 What is your vision?